Swasth-Apps/swasth.co/src/pages/blog/self-compassion.md

 ![You](/img/cbt-anxiety.jpg "You")

 It is not even awkward to ask if you can really climb up the hill that we talked about earlier because it is the tendency of human to feel low of himself.
 We oftentimes evaluate ourselves as a lowly energetic person but that's not true actually.
 Criticizing ourselves nonstop can have a negative impact on our mentality of being not worthy enough to tackle something.
 Practicing self-compassion can surely make you overcome your low self-care and the habit of looking low at yourself.
 It is for certain tough to enter into the gate of self-compassion though but the endless advantages will surely pull you up to the top.
-The only you need is to break the taboos and shake hands with the RESILIENCE family to fight your way through the troubles.
+The only you need is to break the taboos and shake hands with the RESILIENS family to fight your way through the troubles.